west-code-development/West/Doc/manual.rst

        - "XWGQ" : Compute the QP corrections.
        - "XwGQ" : Compute the QP corrections, restart from an interrupted / just read W run.
        - "XwgQ" : Compute the QP corrections, restart from an interrupted / just read G run.
+       - "XWGQ" : Compute the QP corrections and parameters of QDET effective Hamiltonian.
+Only available for Gamma-point sampling.
+       - "XwGQ" : Compute the QP corrections and parameters of QDET effective Hamiltonian, restart from interrupted / just read W run.
+Only available for Gamma-point sampling.
        - "X" : Compute the HF corrections.
        - "XWO" : Compute the optical properties.
        - "XWGQP" : Compute the QP corrections, and plot spectral functions.